 - Season on all sides with my Signature Beef Seasoning or equal amounts of salt, pepper, and garlic powder.

-- Place your seasoned pork shoulder in a disposable aluminum baking pan and place it on the grill.
+- Place your seasoned pork shoulder directly on the grill grates.
 Close the lid, and smoke for 8 hours or until the internal temperature of your meat reaches 160-165 degrees F.

-- Remove the pork from the smoker and pour all ingredients for the braising liquid over the pork.
+- Remove the pork from the smoker and place in disposable aluminum pan.
+Pour all ingredients for the braising liquid over the pork.
 Cover tightly with a large sheet of heavy duty aluminum foil and seal all edges.

 - Increase the heat on your smoker to 350 degrees F.

 - Place the pork shoulder back on the smoker for 2-3 hours.
 Cook until the internal temperature of the pork reaches 195-203 degrees F.